merge/skulls/x230/README.md

 `flashrom_rpi_bottom_unlock.sh` on the lower chip and `flashrom_rpi_top_write.sh` on the top chip of the two.

-For updating later, run `prepare_internal_flashing.sh` to get files and instructions about updating.
+For updating later, run `prepare_internal_flashing.sh`.
 No need to disassemble.

 And always use the latest [released](https://github.com/merge/coreboot-x230/releases) package.
 This will be tested.
 The git master